KORE: Enhancing Knowledge Injection for Large Multimodal Models via Knowledge-Oriented Controls: Conclusion

-While \method demonstrates strong performance in knowledge adaptation and retention, we also recognize its limitations.
-The augmentation process relies on GPT-4o, which may introduce hallucinations, and is confined to enhancing individual knowledge units.
-Furthermore, extracting covariance matrices from all linear layers is computationally expensive.
-Future work will explore more structured augmentation (\eg knowledge graphs and forest~\citep{ji2021survey,chen2020review} with potential for combination with reinforcement learning), and reduce resource consumption by identifying the most critical layers for covariance computation.

-\section{CONCLUSION}
+\section{Conclusion}

-In this work, we propose \method, a synergistic method for knowledge-oriented augmentation and constraint that addresses the critical trade-off between injecting new knowledge and preserving existing knowledge.
+In this work, we propose \method, a synergistic method centered on knowledge-oriented controls that addresses the critical trade-off between injecting new knowledge and preserving existing knowledge.
 Specifically, \method automatically converts each piece of knowledge into a more profound and structured format, ensuring the model accurately learns and adapts to new knowledge.
-Simultaneously, it minimizes interference with previous knowledge by initializing an adapter with null space that stores the covariance matrix of previous knowledge, enabling powerful retention. \method's robust performance is architecture-agnostic (\eg LLaVA-v1.5 and Qwen2.5-VL) and exhibits enhanced superiority on larger-scale LMMs.
-Furthermore, its capability for specific knowledge-oriented constraints improves retention performance of specific knowledge, granting \method high flexibility to address diverse scenarios with specialized preservation needs.
+Simultaneously, it minimizes interference with previous knowledge by initializing an adapter with null space that stores the covariance matrix of previous knowledge, enabling powerful retention. \method's robust performance is architecture-agnostic and exhibits enhanced superiority on larger-scale LMMs.